-Trump kicks off third rally in West Coast campaign blitz ahead of Nevada caucuses
+Trump accuses ‘crazy’ Dems of ‘disinformation,’ predicts Nevada caucus problems during Vegas rally

 In a wild rally in Colorado Springs, Colo., on Thursday, Trump openly celebrated Democrats' intra-party squabbling at the Las Vegas presidential primary debate -- and took an unexpected shot at the movie "Parasite," prompting a scathing response from its U.S.-based distributor.

+Trump again on Friday said the South Korean movie shouldn't have been best picture at the Oscar's.
+"I don't get it," Trump said.

-In the wide-ranging event that resembled a casual conversation at points, Trump also assessed "Mini Mike" Bloomberg and said he "didn't do well last night" and declared Amy Klobuchar's presidential campaign dead because she dejectedly asked Buttigieg at the debate if he was calling her "dumb."
+A day earlier in Colorado, Trump said Bloomberg "didn't do well last night" and declared Amy Klobuchar's presidential campaign dead because she dejectedly asked Buttigieg at the debate if he was calling her "dumb."

-Trump again called Buttigieg "Alfred E. Neuman," after the scrawny fictional character, and advised Klobuchar, "You don’t say that even if it's true!"'
+Trump called Buttigieg "Alfred E. Neuman," after the scrawny fictional character, and advised Klobuchar, "You don’t say that even if it's true!"'

 Trump heads back Washington later Friday.